alvaroreig/pocket2kindle/README.md

 * A Pocket account
 * A Pocket CONSUMER_KEY and a valid ACCESS_TOKEN.
 Check 'Getting access to Pocket API' section.
-* An email account accessible using SMTP.
-Gmail is OK.
+* A mailgun account or an SMTP email account.
+I don't recommend using gmail.
 * An email address to receive the ebook, if you have a kindle it will be downloaded OTA.

 ### Docker requirements